Helsinki travel guide

 The magnificent Byzantine edifice is topped with a characteristic golden onion dome, and the interior is opulently decorated with valuable icons.
-The cathedral is beautifully situated and very eye-catching; it looks out over much of the city and from much of the city you can look back at it.
+The cathedral is beautifully situated and very eye-catching as it can be seen from many places in the city.
 There are wonderful views of Helsinki from the hill.
 Parts of the church are off-limits when there is not a service being conducted but there is still plenty to see in this ornate cathedral.
-Flash photography is not allowed inside but if you are respectful about it you can take pictures without a flash.
+Flash photography is not allowed inside.

-of the city, sandwiched between the sea and a row of impressive
+between the sea and a row of impressive historic buildings which

-historic buildings which include the City Hall, the Swedish Embassy
+include the City Hall, the Swedish Embassy and the Presidential

-and the Presidential Palace.
-Trams and waterbuses converge on the
+Palace.
+Trams and waterbuses converge on the square, where visitors